APIs have become the de-facto standard in building and running modern applications.

 SSL certificate expiry time

 SSL certificate expiration is easy to miss.
-If the webpage or API fails due to SSL certificate expiry then it will impact the trust in your service.
+If the webpage or API fails due to an SSL certificate expired error then it will impact the trust in your service.
 So the ability to monitor and alert before SSL certificate expiration is an important feature in API monitoring tools.
+Sematext Synthetics features certificate monitoring features.
+If you want to see how it stacks up against similar tools on the market, read our blog post about the best SSL certificate monitoring tools available today.

 Integration with APM and Logging